WilliamWoha/csjournal/docs/Semester2/OOP/Topic10.rst

         radius = r1;
     }

 | Something to note here, ``Circle::Circle() {}`` is the constructor the Compiler makes for you by default if you don't end up creating your own code.
 That's why on earlier pages there weren't any errors for writing Classes without Constructors.
+The compiler just handled it automatically.
 |
 | Before I get to the last point of the page, I want to mention this.
 Absolutely any code can be written in those lines.
 You can write ``x = x1*3`` or ``y = pow(x1, y1)`` (if you imported the ``cmath`` library), or whatever else you want.
 It's a function and you can do whatever you want with the Arguments, beyond just putting their values into the Data Members.
 You can perform calculations then put them in or do whatever you wish for.
 It's completely up to you.
 |